Nextdoor

-Nextdoor Holdings, Inc. is an American company which operates a hyperlocal social networking service for neighborhoods.
+Nextdoor Holdings, Inc. is an American company that operates a hyperlocal social networking service for neighborhoods.
 The company was founded in 2008 and is based in San Francisco, California.
-Nextdoor launched in the United States in October 2011, and is currently available in 11 countries.
-Users of Nextdoor are required to submit their real names and addresses to the website.
-However, they don't verify the accuracy of submitted names and addresses.
+Nextdoor launched in the United States in October 2011.
+It is available in eleven countries as of May 2023.
+In 2024, the company claimed to have 88 million "neighbors" as members.

+Users of Nextdoor are required to submit their legal names and addresses to the website, and addresses are confirmed using postcards with verification codes.